vinodjatav/Bipolar_Factory_Assignment/README.md

 ### First Step: Extract the Headline from Viral News Websites
 ### Second Step: Pre processs the text and convert to tokens
 ### Third Step: Build the Bow and LDA models
+LDA is a generative probabilistic model that assumes each topic is a mixture over an underlying set of words, and each document is a mixture of over a set of topic probabilities.
+LDA Implementation

+    Loading data
+    Data cleaning
+    Exploratory analysis
+    Preparing data for LDA analysis
+    Model Evaluation and parameter tuning

 ### Visualised The Results